This PDF is the current document as it appeared on Public Inspection on 03/14/2013 at 08:45 am.

 The Department of Justice (DOJ) Office of Community Oriented Policing Services (COPS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-The revision of a previously approved information collection is published to obtain comments from the public and affected agencies.
+The proposed information collection was previously published in the Federal Register 78, Number 4, page 961-962, on January 7, 2013, allowing for a 60 day comment period.

-The purpose of this notice is to allow for 60 days for public comment until March 8, 2013.
+The purpose of this notice is to allow for an additional 30 days for public comment until April 15, 2013.
 This process is conducted in accordance with 5 CFR 1320.10.

 If you have comments, especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Danielle Ouellette, Department of Justice Office of Community Oriented Policing Services, 145 N Street NE., Washington, DC 20530.